davidsneighbour/kollitsch.dev/content/gohugo/head/index.md

 norton = ""
 ```

-**Note: You should prefer to verify your ownership via a file in your site root or via DNS record to minimise the output on your pages.
+**Note: you should prefer to verify your ownership via a file in your site root or via DNS record to minimise the output on your pages.
 The less headers you have the better.**

 ## Others